 A proxy could be haproxy or nginx.
 The proxy terminates the https connection and handles the SSL certificates.

 Typically the proxy connects to the default ports 8000 and 8443 on the Zotonic server.
 The proxy itself could be running on the local server or another server.

 The proxy adds the hostname, address of the visitor and protocol information (http or https) to a HTTP header.
 Zotonic reads this header to know which site to serve and if the visitor was using https or not.

 Everybody could add this header and then connect directly to the Zotonic server, which can then make wrong assumptions about the IP address of the visitor and if the visitor is on a secure connection.

-This whitelist is specified in
+This allowlist is specified in

-proxy_whitelist and can have the following values:
+proxy_allowlist and can have the following values:

 local- default, only LAN addresses can connect

 any- insecure, any server anywhere can be a proxy